| |

 ensue, and death would often follow.
 God

-self-control and respect for the lives of others.
-Killing another human being out of
+for self-control and respect for the lives of others.
+Killing another human

-as was getting revenge for the murder of a family member.
+family, as was getting revenge for the murder of a

 And so they did.